Lamine Diarra: Loan to Al Shabab

 On 27 June 2010, it was announced that Diarra would be joining Al Shabab on a season-long loan.
-He scored his first competitive goal for the club on 3 September in the second round of the UAE Pro-League, a 2–0 away win over Dubai CSC.
+He scored his first competitive goal for the club on 3 September in the second round of the UAE Pro League, a 2–0 away win over Dubai CSC.
 On 27 October, in a league game against Al Wahda, Diarra suffered a fracture in his lower left leg, spending the rest of the season in the process of recovering.
 He failed to make any more appearances for Al Shabab, before returning to Partizan in June 2011.

 Return to Partizan

 After completing his loan spell, Diarra returned to Serbia and made his first appearance back for Partizan in a 5–0 home win over Novi Pazar on 13 August 2011.
 He came on as a substitute in the 74th minute, receiving a standing ovation upon his introduction.
 On 28 August, Diarra bagged a brace in a 3–0 home win over OFK Beograd.
 He also netted two goals versus Jagodina on 17 March 2012, as Partizan won 4–0.
 Two weeks later, Diarra scored a brace against Rad, becoming the league's joint all-time leading scorer with 52 goals.
 He played his last match for Partizan on 20 May, scoring the team's only goal in a 1–0 home win over Metalac Gornji Milanovac, celebrating his fourth league title.
-In his four seasons at Partizan, Diarra made 151 official appearances and scored 75 goals across all competitions.
+In his four seasons at Partizan, Diarra amassed 151 official appearances and scored 75 goals across all competitions.

 Antalyaspor

 In the 2012 summer transfer window, Diarra signed a two-year contract with Turkish club Antalyaspor on a free transfer.
 He immediately established himself as the club's leading striker, scoring 13 league goals in his debut Süper Lig season, missing only one out of 34 matches.
 In the following 2013–14 campaign, Diarra appeared in all 34 league fixtures and scored 10 goals, as the club suffered relegation to the 1.
 Lig.
-He helped them win promotion back to the top flight after only one season, being the team's top scorer with 15 goals in 29 league appearances (plus one goal in three playoff games).
+He helped them win promotion back to the top flight after only one season, being the team's top scorer with 15 goals in 29 league appearances (plus one goal in three play-offs games).